Click on ABBA for pictures.

 What about technique?
 What about the contour of the music?
 Early albums progressed from Beatle influences to the funky sounds of the mid-1970s.
 Still, this was not them.
-ABBA hit their stride in the disco wave of the late '70s.
+ABBA hit their stride in the disco wave of the late 70s.
 By then, they were producing tightly honed numbers backed by a pulsating beat.
-Lyrics were sophisticated, and albums were rich in meaning.
+Lyrics were sophisticated, and the albums were rich in meaning.
 If Ring Ring is naive, Super Trouper and The Visitors probe life's mysteries.

 Benny Andersson and Bjorn Ulvaeus are the best songwriters pop music ever produced.
 Bjorn's lyrics flow naturally from the mood and melody of each piece.
 Benny's keyboard work is convoluted, yet supportive of the vocals.
 Suspended and diminished chords accent nuances.
 The innovative drumming of disco makes the drums a true instrument.
 The sound of a heartbeat!

 Rhyme schemes are conventional: sad/bad & you/true/do.
-There is imaginative rhyming such as "caviar" with "fat cigar."
+There is imaginative rhyming such as "caviar" and "fat cigar."
 The idea of the song is never forfeited for the sake of rhyme, and that is important.
 A good song has a core!
 It is about something, not a string of rhymed cliches.
 It tells a story or expresses an emotion.

 ABBA made language the servant of experience.
 Their lyrics are not gimmicky.
 "I was so lonesome.
 I was blue.
 I couldn't help it.
 It had to be you."
 This is real language.
 People talk this way.